slosito11/SPSS-ASEP/README.md

 The purpose of this society will be to represent the Swiss Physic's Students (SPS <- to change because obvious conflict with the [SPS](https://www.sps.ch/en/sps)) nationally and internationally, and to become part of [IAPS](https://www.iaps.info/) and to go to their events.
 To promove and do cool things for physics in switzerland.

-We will do it in english as main and hopefully we'll have a team of translators for the other french german and italian.
+We will do it in english as main and hopefully we'll have a team of translators for french german and italian.

 We will organize an event in Geneva to create all of this (Hopefully before september 2023 so that we can go to [ICPS](https://www.icps2023.com/) in phillipines!!!).
 Therefore we need to (decreasing importance):